CEO of Oi, linchpin of Portugal Telecom deal, faces tougher tests

-SAO PAULO (Reuters) - For Brazil’s struggling Grupo Oi SA, it seems the only stock rising these days is that of its Chief Executive Officer Zeinal Bava.
+SAO PAULO, July 25 (Reuters) - For Brazil’s struggling Grupo Oi SA, it seems the only stock rising these days is that of its Chief Executive Officer Zeinal Bava.

 When an 897 million euro ($1.21 billion) default threatened to scuttle Oi’s merger with Portugal Telecom SGPS SA, Bava played a key role in talks that saved the deal.
 A new accord shielded Oi from potential losses and forced Portugal Telecom, his former employer, to bear their brunt.